This page is designed to answer the following questions:

 - Employer’s policies and procedures

-- Professional codes of conduct (e.g. the GSCC Codes of Practice for Social Workers)
+- Professional codes of conduct (e.g. the Code of Conduct for Healthcare Support Workers and Adult Social Care Workers in England)

 Personal relationships are much less formal and more emotive and can involve intimate touching and expression that would be illegal in a health & social care setting.
-In addition, a person can choose who they associate with outside work, whereas they have much less choice whilst at work and may have to work with people they do not particularly like.
+In addition, a person can choose who they associate with outside work, whereas they have much less choice whilst at work and may have to work with people they wouldn’t choose to associate with

 It is important not to confuse working relationships with personal relationships as this could lead to an employee being biased, either positively or negatively, whilst making work-related decisions or carrying out their job responsibilities.
-It could also result in breaking the law or disciplinary action.
+It could also result in breaking the law.